Urban Assault: Ghorkovs

 The Ghorkovs is a faction of humanity that holds totalitarianism and communism ideals and is the most similar to The Resistance in terms of the vehicles and technology they use.
 Their vehicle designs and weaponry are more futuristic, including usage of electromagnetic pulses.
 The Ghorkov host station icon is a red star.
 The Ghorkovs were originally allies of the Resistance, but later turned against them when the Resistance attempted to sell the Ghorkovs out to the Mykonians.
 The Ghorkovs control vast territories across Eurasia, and therefore can be frequently encountered in more missions than the other factions in the original Resistance campaign.
 The faction emerged from Eastern Europe after The Big Mistake.

 In the single-player campaign, the Ghorkovs begin as the first enemy the player encounters in the game, and frequently reappear in later missions.
 Ghorkovian units generally possess higher speed and agility compared to most other factions' units, trading off with lesser armor.
 The Ghorkovs' buildings on the other hand are the most durable.
 The Ghorkovian arsenal include many advanced vehicles such as the Tekh-Trak, a hybrid medium-heavy ground assault tank; the Speedy, an anti-air hovercraft tank armed with homing lasers; the Gigant, a massive saucer-shaped aircraft that specializes in destroying host stations; and their staple Ghargoil series of anti-tank aircraft.
 Exploiting their fast and mobile attack forces to perform a blitzkrieg assault on key enemy strategic targets is a common tactic employed by them.
 The Ghorkovs utilize a variety of both conventional and energy-based weaponry.

-In single-player, the Ghorkovs have two different classes of host stations: The weaker Turantul I which appears in the early levels, followed by the stronger mothership Turantul II.
+In single-player, the Ghorkovs have two different classes of host stations: The smaller Turantul I which appears in the early levels, followed by the larger mothership Turantul II.
 The Turantul II, also known as its nickname "Skorpio", is generally considered the most powerful host station in the game, whose extensive firepower even allow Ghorkov players to use it as an offensive tool in battle.
 In multiplayer, the Ghorkovs will be always assigned with their Turantul II Skorpio-class mothership.
 While the Ghorkovs are the most similar to the Resistance in terms of faction designs, their units tend to be less specialized and more general-purpose oriented compared to the Resistance vehicles, with their main strengths lie on various air units.